onzfonz/comp227/src/content/3/en/part3d.md

 })
 ```

-If the note does not have the `content` property, we respond to the request with the status code **400 bad request**.
+If the task does not have the `content` property, we respond to the request with the status code **400 bad request**.

 One smarter way of validating the format of the data before it is stored in the database is to use the
 [validation](https://mongoosejs.com/docs/validation.html) functionality available in Mongoose.